PuppyQ08/CUDA_Exercise_Tutorial/README.md

   Total amount of global memory:                 2004 MBytes (2101870592 bytes) (005) Multiprocessors, (128) CUDA Cores/MP:    640 CUDA Cores
 ```
-CUDA core count represents the total number of single precision floating point or integer thread instructions that can be executed per cycle.
+CUDA core count represents the total number of function units that support the single precision floating point or integer thread instructions that can be executed per cycle.
+The core here is identical to SP (streaming processor).
 One thread can run on one core but also on multiple cores.
 The concept of Block and thread is more related to how the memory is partitioned.
 ```
   GPU Max Clock rate:                            1176 MHz (1.18 GHz)